LinkedIn is exploding these days.

 Once you send out the request, your contacts will receive a notification from you, asking them to write a short testimonial about your services.

-After your contact writes the testimonial, it will appear right under the expertise you asked to recommend you for, and will also appear a separate section on your profile featuring all the recommendations you received.
+After your contact writes the testimonial, it will appear in a dedicated section featuring all the recommendations you received.

 6. List your skills

-In this section, it’s important to add skills that truly represent what you’re good at, otherwise, people won’t endorse you.
+In this section, it is important to add skills that truly represent what you are good at, otherwise people will not endorse you.

 I recommend arranging your skills by your most important and most endorsed skills first.

-One of the best ways to get attention to your profile is by joining relevant groups and participate in conversations relevant to your field of expertise.
+One of the best ways to get attention participating in conversations relevant to your field of expertise.

-When you join the conversation, don’t just add comments like ‘great post’ or ‘very interesting’.
+When you engage with your community, don’t just add comments like ‘great post’ or ‘very interesting’.
 That won’t lead to anything.

 The more value you provide, the more likely it is that people will respond to your comment, and check out your profile.